Skip to main content

-Modal verbs have a special feature: they are always used together with another verb in the infinitive form.
+Modal verbs - potere (can), volere (want) and dovere (must) - are key to expressing yourself in Italian.
+These verbs allow you to express possibilities, desires and obligations, making them essential tools for anyone learning the language.
 Thanks to these verbs, you can construct more complex and precise sentences, even at beginner level.
 Let us now look at the characteristics of each verb, keeping in mind that these modal verbs are irregular and do not follow the typical conjugation patterns of regular verbs.

 Potere - To express possibility or permission